-Molding is a decorative strip of wood or fabrication that can be added to the top, sides or bottom of your cabinets.
+Molding is a decorative strip of wood or fabrication that can be added to the top, sides or bottom of your kitchen cabinets.
 There are many different styles of molding, and it can be easily installed to add character to your cupboards.
 The strips of wood are usually fixed with nails but can also be secured with adhesive.
 This means that it can also be removed just as easily as it was installed, making it a perfect option for people looking for a non-permanent cupboard upgrade.

 5. Replacing cupboard doors

 Replacing cupboard doors is the perfect solution to change the entire appearance of the kitchen without making changes to the actual cabinet structure.
 A cost-effective alternative to ripping out the entire cabinet system, at Lark and Larks we have a wide range of replacement kitchen doors in a variety of styles, colours and finishes.
 All of our cupboard doors come in standard size but are also available as bespoke, made to measure doors, making it possible to update even the most awkward of spaces.
-Fitting the doors is simple and can be done without the need for a kitchen fitter, just attach hinges to the doors and then screw into place.
+Fitting the replacement kitchen doors is simple and can be done without the need for a fitter, just attach hinges to the doors and then screw into place.

 We offer free samples in order for you to choose the most fitting colour and finish.
-Sample doors can be ordered at a small cost.
+Sample kitchen doors can be ordered at a small cost.
 Why not browse all of our options for replacement kitchen doors and upgrade your kitchen today!